 Pork and beans go together like peanut butter and bacon jelly and frankly, we adore any dish that includes our favorite meat of all time.
-We're sure most of you bacon connoisseurs have had sweet pork and beans on a warm summer day with your BBQ Burnt Bacon Ends perhaps?
+We're sure most of you bacon connoisseurs have had sweet pork and beans on a warm summer day.
 You've probably even had them on a cold winter day to warm you up inside.
 You really don't need any reason in particular to marry the two, other than the fact they feed the soul when they are together.
-But since we like you, and we like it when you treat yo' self, we're getting a little fancy by giving you the French take on this cozy comfort food.
+But since we like you, and we like it when you treat yo' self, we're getting a little fancy by giving you the French take (also known as a cassoulet) on this cozy comfort food.

 Are you salivating yet?
 Good!
 Get to cookin'!

 Bacon Cassoulet (Baked Beans with Bacon)

 This is The Baconer's French take (also known as a cassoulet) on the cozy comfort food of Baked Beans.

 2 cups dried Cannellini beans, soaked overnight

 2 medium onions, 1 halved, 1 finely diced

 1 head garlic, halved crosswise, plus 4 cloves, finely chopped, divided

 4 thyme sprigs